matteckert/flon/README.md

 #   NOCO

 No Commas/Colons (NOCO) is an object notation language like JSON designed to be easy to write and easy to parse.
 It has only one primitive value type (**string**) and two container types (**object** and **array**).
-It doesn't have commas to separate items in an object or array, and it doesn't have equals or colon between key-value pairs in objects.
+It doesn't have commas to separate items in an object or array, and it doesn't have equals or colons between key-value pairs in objects.

 ##  Spec